WillPower3309/nixos-config/README.md

 ## Features

 ### Secrets
 Secrets are managed through agenix.
 The `./secrets.nix` file is located in the repository root, and iterates through the nixos and home-manager configurations to dynamically generate the path and public keys associated with each `.age` file across the repository.
-This can be validated with `nix eval --impure --file secrets.nix --json | nix run nixpkgs#jq .`.
+This can be validated with `nix eval --impure --file secrets.nix --json`.